prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/15-create-a-paginated-report.md

 	![](../images1/dp500_15-07.png)

-6. To modify the report title textbox text, select inside the text box, and then enter: **Sales Order Report**
+6. To modify the report title textbox text, select inside the text box, and then enter: **Sales Order Report**.

 	>**Note** To resize the textbox, you will first open the **Properties** pane.
 For fine-grained control of location and size properties, you will need use the **Properties** pane.